 During 2021-22, the category turnover was at ₹ 239.9 Crores, higher than the previous year.
-However, the growth remained muted in comparison to the industry, partially due to constraints in the supply chain and partially due to disruptions caused by lockdown restrictions during the first quarter of the year.
+However, the growth remained muted in comparison to the industry, partially due to constraints in the supply chain and partially due to disruptions caused by lockdown restrictions during the first guarter of the year.
 High inflation also impacted demand during the latter part of the year.
-The segment registered an EBIDTA loss of ₹ 3.9 Crores during the expansion of distribution and product range.
+The segment registered an EBIDTA loss of ₹ 3.9 Crores during the year.
+The category is expected to grow strongly in the coming years with expansion of distribution and product range.